Sonunte/HexKinetics/README.md

 - Release (When it was released / will be released)
 - Sources (Here I have all sources of my ideas, numerated by their impact and importance.)
 - Sometimes it can have a note written under it.
+3. If a pattern has X before its number it has been implemented.

 HexKinetics: